Shopify/polaris/documentation/guides/migrating-from-v4-to-v5.md

 ## Build output changes - @shopify/sewing-kit integrations only

-Apps using `@shopify/sewing-kit` - Shopify's in-house opinionated build toolkit - will need to update to at least v0.132.2 to make use of the reworked "esnext" build output in polaris v5.
+Apps built using `@shopify/sewing-kit` - Shopify's in-house opinionated build toolkit - will need to update to at least v0.132.2 to make use of the reworked "esnext" build output in polaris v5.

-Apps using `@shopify/sewing-kit` and Polaris v4 also had to have an explicit import of `@shopify/polaris/esnext/styles/global.scss` in the same file as they imported and used `AppProvider`.
-This is no longer required, this import can be removed.
+Apps built using `@shopify/sewing-kit` and Polaris v4 also had to have an explicit import of `@shopify/polaris/esnext/styles/global.scss` in the same file as they imported and used `AppProvider`.
+This is no longer required, this import should be removed.
 The styles in this file will be implicitly imported when you use `AppProvider`.

 ```diff
 - import '@shopify/polaris/esnext/styles/global.scss';